FAFSA FAQ

 There are two ways to add or delete the schools.
 But first you need the schools' six-digit Federal School Code.
 Once you know the school code, you can:

-• Log in to FAFSA on the Web to add or delete a school code online.
+Log in to the official FAFSA website to add or delete a school code online.

 OR